Vaniluthra/ExpenseTracker/README.md

 # ExpenseTracker

-React application that allows users to manage their expenses.
+React application that allows users to manage and keep a record of their expenses.

 ## Run Locally